Call 1-800-GOT-PESTS?

 Bald-faced Hornet

-Don’t try this one at home.
-The bald-faced hornet, which is actually a black and white wasp, not a true hornet, is probably the scariest of them all.
-Bald-faced hornets are the ones that build basketball-sized paper mache hives in tree branches.
-They’re fueled by rage.
-NOT a DIY pest whatsoever.
+Don’t try this one at home!
+The bald-faced hornet, which is actually a black-and-white wasp (not a true hornet), is probably the scariest of them all.
+These hornets build basketball-sized paper-like hives in tree branches and are fueled by aggression.
+Definitely NOT a pest you want to deal with on your own!

 Bald faced hornet in nest by Rose Pest Solutions